pogkythunder/arch-simple/README.md

  Finally, choose the countries in which the program will look for the fastest mirrors.
 In most cases, the optimal choices are countries close to your geographical location.
  Example: <code>Germany,France,Belgium</code>.
 Do not use spaces or quotation marks.

- **Post-install**

- Once the process is complete, you should have a working environment.
-In case you decided to use the preconfigured DWM you must also install a few AUR packages.
-These are listed as a comment in the script, right after the installation of yay (currently at line 130).
-Other than that, the computer is ready for use.

    **KDE**

  This is the default plasma desktop.
 Konsole and dolphin are the only apps installed.

  **GNOME**

  Much like KDE, this installs the default Gnome desktop.
-Mind that gnome-terminal doesn't seem to work with the default locale, so I added konsole to its download list.
+Mind that gnome-terminal doesn't seem to work with the default

+ locale, so I added konsole to its download list.
 Use it to change to your locale and fix the default terminal, then uninstall it, if you want.

  **DWM-MOST features**

  This was the primary reason I created this script.
 It creates an environment almost equivalent to that of my daily use.
-Therefore, it is ideal for someone who wants to try dwm in a virtual machine without having to go through the process of configuring it.
+Therefore, it is ideal for someone who        wants to try dwm in a virtual machine

+ without having to go through the process of configuring it.

  Open the terminal with <code>ctrl_shift_t</code>.
 View useful aliases and commands in <code>bashrc</code>.
-View the dwm configuration with <code>dwmc</code>.
+View the dwm

+ configuration with <code>dwmc</code>.
 The default text editor is vim.
 Session starts automatically after login.

  **DWM-CORE**

  You can also install a plain DWM.
 The usual shortcuts and configurations apply.
 After login, run <code>startx</code> to begin the session

+ **Important:** Currently, the script only works for UEFI systems.
 **Important:** Currently, the script only works for UEFI systems.